 It’s been observed that about 50 percent of all of the bladder cancers were detected as the tumor was still being limited toward the inner lining of the bladder wall.
 Only one in three bladder cancers have invaded into the much deeper layers.
 However, these were mainly limited toward the bladder.

-Within the remaining cases, cancer spread towards the adjoining lymph nodes and tissues, located just outside the bladder.
+Within the remaining cases, the cancer spread towards the adjoining lymph nodes and tissues, located just outside the bladder.
 However, this is extremely rare because it only has been noticed in 4 percent of the cases.
 It’s been observed that black patients possess a greater chance of struggling with bladder cancer, in comparison to the white patient.

 Management of bladder cancer

-The slow growing bladder cancer also referred to as the reduced grade cancer, is treated by scraping cancer in the interior parts of the bladder.
+The slow-growing bladder cancer also referred to as the reduced grade cancer, is treated by scraping cancer in the interior parts of the bladder.
 This is done by relating to the Transurethral Resection of Bladder Tumor procedure.
 It’s a localized type of chemotherapy and it is gradually injected into the bladder for killing the cancerous cells within the inner linings from the bladder.

 This is actually the most typical treatment to about 70 percent of the sufferers.
 Fast growing bladder cancer, sometimes known our prime grade cancer is treated by relating to the BCG within the bladder if detected at the initial phase.
 However, the short growing tumors which have already been able to attack the walls from the urinary bladder are treated by elimination of the bladder (cystectomy) or radiotherapy.